Pringled/pyversity/README.md

 # Pyversity — Diversified Re‑Ranking for Retrieval

-**Pyversity** is a small, fast library for *diversifying* retrieval results.
+Pyversity is a small, fast library for diversifying retrieval results.
-Retrieval systems can return very similar items.
-Pyversity helps you efficiently re-rank these results to encourage diversity: surfacing items that are still relevant but less redundant.
+Retrieval systems often return highly similar items.
+Pyversity efficiently re-ranks these results to encourage diversity, surfacing items that remain relevant but less redundant.

 It implements several popular strategies such as MMR, MSD, DPP, and Cover with a clear, unified API.
 More information about the supported strategies can be found in the [supported strategies section](#supported-strategies).